One of the best career choices I’ve ever made was to learn how to start a blog (this blog).

 Take the niche that you’re thinking about and come up with 5–10 keyword phrases or topics within that niche that you would write about.
 So, if we wanted to learn how to start a blog about playing guitar you might choose keywords like “best guitar books”, “how to play guitar”, “beginner guitar chords”, “what guitar should I buy” and so on.

 Now, enter one of those keywords into your Google search.
 If there are tens of millions (or more) results, that’s a pretty strong indicator that people care about your topic.
-But to be extra sure, I like to use a tool like SEMrush to check the Monthly Search Volume (how many people are searching for this term each month).
+But to be extra sure, I like to use a free tool like KW Finder or SEMrush to check the Monthly Search Volume (how many people are searching for this term each month).

 Do this for each of your keywords and look at the results.
-If all of your top keywords have a Monthly Search Volume of 5,000 – 10,000, you’ve got a potentially profitable niche.
-If you’re too much over that up into the high hundreds of thousands of Monthly Searches, you might want to get more specific with your niche.
+If all of your top keywords have a Monthly Search Volume of 5,000 – 10,000, you’ve definitely got a potentially profitable niche.
+If you’re too much over that up into the high hundreds of thousands of Monthly Searches, you might want to get more specific with your niche rather than competing with much larger, established websites on more popular subjects.

 Who is your ideal reader?